Zico (rapper): 2019–present: KOZ Entertainment, "Any Song" and conscription

+On May 30, 2023, the boy group BoyNextDoor debuted under Zico's label KOZ Entertainment, a subsidiary of Hybe Labels.

+On April 26, 2024, Zico released the single "Spot!" featuring South Korean singer Jennie, which topped the Circle Digital Chart in South Korea.
+It became his first entry on the Billboard Global 200 at number 24 and on the Global Excl.
+U.S. at number 8, also becoming his first top ten hit on the latter.
+In the United States, it debuted at number one on the World Digital Song Sales chart, marking Zico's first-ever number one on any U.S. sales chart.
+The duo performed their single together live at his Zico Live: Join The Parade concert at Olympic Hall, Seoul on November 24.
+"Spot!" received accolades including Best Collaboration and Best Rap & Hip Hop Performance at the 2024 MAMA Awards.

 Personal life

 Zico is a devout Roman Catholic with his baptismal name "John the Apostle" tattooed on his chest, along with a portrait of his mother and below it the phrase "God save Paulus".

 He also has an older brother, Woo Tae-woon, who was a former member of idol group Speed.
 Zico studied at the Dong-Ah Institute of Media and Arts University (a technical college specializing in media design, production, and communications) between 2013 – February 13, 2015.

+Military service

 Zico began his mandatory military service on July 30, 2020.
 He was discharged on April 29, 2022.